joshio1/Library-Management-System/README.md

 Click on "Manage Rooms" -> "Book room on behalf of a member" -> Book the room.
 Repeat this process to make multiple reservations.

 ####29.
 Testing
+In the GitHub Repository of Library-Management-System, go to "test-spec" folder.
+The test cases for Users Model and User Controller are provided.